An electrical engineering perspective on naturality in computational physics: Abstract

 \section{Abstract}

-We look at computational physics from an electrical engineering perspective and suggest that several concepts of mathematics, not so well-established in computational physics literature, present themselves as opportunities in the field.
-We emphasize the virtues of the concept of elliptic complex and highlight the category theoretical background and its role as a unifying language between algebraic topology, differential geometry and modelling software design.
+{We look at computational physics from an electrical engineering perspective and suggest that several concepts of mathematics, not so well-established in computational physics literature, present themselves as opportunities in the field.
+We discuss elliptic complexes and highlight the category theoretical background and its role as a unifying language between algebraic topology, differential geometry, and modelling software design.
 In particular, the ubiquitous concept of naturality is central.
-We discuss the Galerkin finite element method as a way to achieve a discrete formulation and discuss its compatibility with so-called cochain methods.
-Despite the apparent differences in their underlying principles, in both one finds a finite-dimensional subcomplex of a cochain complex.
-From such a viewpoint, compatibility of a discretization boils down to preserving properties in such a process.
-Via reflection on the historical background and the identification of common structures, forward-looking research questions may be framed.
+Natural differential operators have functorial analogues on the cochains of triangulated manifolds.
+In order to establish this correspondence, we derive formulas involving simplices and barycentric coordinates, defining discrete vector fields and a discrete Lie derivative as a result of a discrete analogue of Cartan's magic formula.
+This theorem is the main mathematical result of the paper.}